luau-lang/rfcs/docs/keyof-type-operator.md

 drawback to implementing this.
 In fact, the implementation is already all done in the new type inference engine and amounts to less than 200 lines of code including comments.
-So, beyond looking for motivating examples for potentially computing the least common subset of keys for unions of tables and the small amount of work that implementing that might entail, the author of this RFC hopes that this effort is simply an easy win for OOP in Luau supported by the technical credit built up by implementing the new type inference engine.
+So, beyond looking for motivating examples for potentially computing the greatest common subset of keys for unions of tables and the small amount of work that implementing that might entail, the author of this RFC hopes that this effort is simply an easy win for OOP in Luau supported by the technical credit built up by implementing the new type inference engine.